MengLinMaker/PWA-Screen-Recorder/README.md

 ___
 ## Instructions
 1. "Select Source" screen/app for recording
-2. Press "Start" to record
+2. Press "Start" to record - or press spacebar
-3. Press "Stop" to stop and save video
+3. Press "Stop" to stop recording - or press spacebar
+4. Choose to save video and name file
-Note: file is saved as mp4
+Note: file is saved as video/webm mime

 ## Installation